zerotrickpony/helloelectron/README.md

 - We choose single-file output for all renderer code because it avoids the need for complex directory layout.
 It does NOT do anything particularly for performance because unlike the JS in a web page, all code for Electron is local.
+This was not particularly my preference I just did it because it solves a module loading problem.

 - We nested the common/ code within the main process src to make import paths work in node.
   I tried other arrangements but found it impossible to appease VSCode without something like